thomasbkd/offer-technical-test/README.md

 * `POST` on `/api`: create a new user from these fields `username`, `dayOfBirth`, `monthOfBirth`, `yearOfBirth`, `country` and these optional fields `gender` and `phoneNumber`.

 To be registered, a user must be adult (over 18 by default), and resident of this country (France by default).
+I have also configured the API so the username must be unique and be between 5 and 20 characters long.

 ## What have been done